TylerBerzzz/Interactive-Lab-Hub/Lab 5/README.md

 In the last section, I wrote about the limitations of the selected prototype.
 It was tough to determine someone had a mask on within the video, changing backgrounds were an issue, and there were several ways the code to break.
 In this section, I sought to comprimise for some (not all) limitations of the prior art.
 I extended my search to avaiable libraries online to help with this quest - a big thank you to chandrikadeb7 for his resourceful Face-Mask-Detection work.

 Reflection of the wizarding:
 This was a tough because it was discussed in the prior section and this activity was so technically focused.
 In order to test the interactive system in part 2, I had user testers experiment with and without a mask on.
-The influence of the behavior of the system demanding the user to put a mask back on would be more representative, but proved difficult to implement
+The influence of the behavior of the system demanding the user to put a mask back on would be more representative, but proved difficult to implement.
+Compared to part 1, this was tested with different users and different backgrounds.
+It was also tested with different kinds of masks on each user!

 Future Improvements:
 Raspberry Pi 4 was far too slow at updating in real-time.
 A better computer needs to be used to support such a system.
 In addition, the system was not perfect and had instances where it said I was not wearing a mask but infact I was